Responsible Lending Policy

 You will always be encouraged to settle your debt as soon as you can to avoid accumulating additional interest charges and/or any other late payment charges or fees.

-You will only pay additional late charges in the event that you miss a payment or fail to make a payment in full in accordance with your agreement with us, and your account falls into arrears.
-These charges are clearly set out in the pre-contract information we provide to you, the credit agreement, all relevant correspondence to you from us (normally sent by email) and on our website.
+You will only pay additional late charges in the event that you miss a payment or fail to make a payment in full in accordance with your agreement with us and your account falls into arrears.
+These charges are clearly set out in the pre-contract information that we provide to you, the credit agreement, all relevant correspondence to you from us (normally sent by email) and on our website.

 As a business we are determined to treat borrowers in default or arrears difficulties with understanding and due consideration.
 If it becomes apparent that you are moving towards a situation in which you are “unable to pay” (as opposed to “can pay but won’t”) we will always endeavour to treat the matter with forbearance until your circumstances improve.

 Our staff training provides that borrowers in default or arrears are treated with understanding particularly if a borrower’s mental capacity is (or may become) an issue.
 Training of staff concerned with Collections also incorporates the provisions in the Office of Fair Trading Debt Collection Guidelines and Financial Conduct Authority Consumer Credit Sourcebook rules.